 Multivariate analysis of variance (MANOVA) generalizes the familiar ANOVA model to situations where there are two or more response variables.
 Unlike ANOVA, which focuses on discerning statistical differences in one continuous dependent variable influenced by an independent variable (or grouping variable), MANOVA considers several dependent variables at once.
 It integrates these variables into a single, composite variable through a weighted linear combination, allowing for a comprehensive analysis of how these dependent variables collectively vary with respect to the levels of the independent variable.
 Essentially, MANOVA investigates whether the grouping variable explains significant variations in the combined dependent variables.

 As shown in the figure, the centroids, \((\mu_{1g}, \mu_{2g})\), clearly differ—the data ellipses barely overlap.
 A multivariate analysis would show a highly difference among groups.
 From a rough visual inspection, it seems that means differ on the math test \(Y_1\), with the physics group out-performing the other two.
-On the reading test \(Y_2\) however it might turn out that the three group means don’t differ significantly in an ANOVA, although the Shakespeare group comes out best by a small amount.
-Doing separate ANOVAs on these variables would miss what is so obvious from Figure 10.2.
+On the reading test \(Y_2\) however it might turn out that the three group means don’t differ significantly in an ANOVA, but the Shakespeare and physics groups appear to outperform the normal curriculum group.
+Doing separate ANOVAs on these variables would miss what is so obvious from Figure 10.3: there is wide separation among the groups in the two tests considered jointly.

-Figure 10.3 illustrates a second important advantage of performing a multivariate analysis over separate ANOVAS: that of determining the number of dimensions or aspects along which groups differ.
-In the panel on the left, the means of the three groups increase nearly linearly on the combination of \(Y_1\) and \(Y_2\), to their differences can be ascribed to a single dimension.
 For example, the groups here might be patients diagnosed as normal, mild schizophrenia and profound schizophrenia, and the measures could be tests of memory and attention.
-The obvious multivariate interpretation from the figure is that of increasing impairment of cognitive functioning across the groups.
+The obvious multivariate interpretation from the figure is that of increasing impairment of cognitive functioning across the groups, comprised by memory and attention.
 Note also the positive association within each group: those who perform better on the memory task also do better on attention.

 10.4.1 Example: Father parenting data